Spring Garden Revival

 Understanding Thatch Buildup in Riverside’s Heavy Clay Soils

-• Water ponding after rain due to poor infiltration
+• Water ponding on the surface after rain

-• Spongy or matted grass appearance
+• Matted, spongy grass appearance

 • Thinning turf despite fertilization